cloud-elements/devportal/docs/elements/hootsuite/bulk.md

 | Upsert Support | Yes |
 | Field Selection Support | Yes.
 You can specify fields within a resource.
 For example, `select name,id from contacts`.</br>No. To limit the fields returned by the query, you must use a transformation.
 See [Define Common Resources and Transformations](/docs/guides/common-resources/index.html).
 For example, you can use only `select *` for this element. |
 | Order By Support | Yes, you can add `orderby=fieldName` to the query. |

+## Hash Verification

+If you configured the **Callback Notification Signature Key** (`event.notification.signature.key`) when you authenticated an element instance, the bulk APIs will use the signature key to provide hash verification in the header of bulk jobs.
+For more on Cloud Elements Hash Verification, see [Event Management: Security](/docs/guides/event-management/security.html).